baranoden/flowy/README.md

     After you install all neccessary node modules for client go back into main folder.

-    Install dependencies for both the React app and the Node.js Express server:
+    Install dependencies for the Node.js Express server:

     ```
        cd flowy-api